 As a bit of a background, after public consultation, MODL purchased a piece of property in the Municipality of Chester to develop as a park.
 The property, located at Sherbrooke Lake, was chosen to promote lake access to the public in response to requests from MODL residents.
 As a result of concerns of increased traffic and issues resulting from that, the two municipalities agreed to work together on some aspects of the development.

 The purpose of the MOU is to ensure that MODC has sufficient input on the future development.
 It is fairly simple in concept and the key principles are

 Although the Committee has not made any design recommendations, Phase One of the development could include access for facilities such as,

 Design is set to start in 2017-18 with development potentially beginning in 2018-19.
 In addition, a Stewardship Committee will be formed to establish a water quality monitoring program.
+The Municipality of the District of Lunenburg is accepting applications until June 8 to sit on the Committee.
+Click here for information.
 They will gather baseline data in the 2017-18 fiscal year.
 Both MODC and MODL will share in any costs of water testing.
 The Agreement resulted in amendments to the Municipal Planning Strategy and Land Use By-law being discontinued as it applies to land owned by MODL.